 The Certificate of Visa Eligibility for Nonimmigrant F-1 Student Status is commonly known as the I-20.
 This is the document issued by a school through the internet-based SEVIS.
 This form is then presented by the student to a United States consulate abroad to apply for an F-1 Student visa.
 The I-20 must also be presented to an immigration official upon entry into the United States.
-When traveling outside the United States, students in F-1 status intending to return to the United States to continue their education must carry financial documentation and either an initial or recertified I-20.
+When traveling outside the United States, students in F-1 status intending to return to the U.S. to continue their education must carry financial documentation and their I-20.
 The I-20 and its corresponding electronic updates in SEVIS are a permanent record of the one’s activities as a student in the U.S.

 This is a record of nonimmigrant status and permission to stay in the United States.
 It shows your “immigration status,” the date and port of your arrival in the United States, and the date until which you have permission to stay.
 The notation D/S, indicating “duration of status,” refers to the completion date on the Certificate of Eligibility (the I-20 or DS-2019) given to those who wish to enter the United States in student status.
-The I-94 is also called the Arrival/Departure Form because each time you enter the United States, you receive a new I-94, and each time you leave the United States, you must surrender your I-94.
-Only in the case of short trips to Canada, Mexico, and the Caribbean do you keep the I-94.
-The I-94 is an important form; we recommend that you make a photocopy of both sides of the form to keep separately from the original.
-Be very careful with your I-94.
-Replacement of the I-94, while in the states, is a long and costly process.
-Keep the I-94 stapled in your passport.
+These I-94’s should be printed and kept with your immigration documents each time you enter the U.S., they can be printed here.